nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: TLS1.2
 ```

+!!!
+Warning
+    Using older versions of TLS not recommended for security reasons.

 ### Proxy Configuration

 Watchtower supports HTTP/HTTPS proxies for registry connections by respecting standard environment variables.
 Set these in the Watchtower container to route requests (e.g., to Docker Hub or private registries) through a proxy.
 This is useful in environments without direct internet access.

 Proxy settings are read from the following variables (uppercase and lowercase variants are supported for compatibility):